Most of the time, when a child begins to speak, it’s a momentous occasion which makes for some very proud parents.

 In order to provide treatment for any speech disorder, the first step will be to determine what the precise issue is.

-If you suspect your child has childhood apraxia of speech, an exam is needed in order to determine if the problem is CAS, or something else.
+If you suspect your child has childhood apraxia of speech, an exam is needed.

 During the examination, your child’s language skills, vocabulary and ability to understand speech will be examined.

-During this oral-motor assessment, they will examine the child’s tongue, lips, jaw, and palate for issues such as tongue-tie or cleft palate.
+During this oral motor assessment, they will examine your child’s tongue, lips, jaw, and palate for issues such as tongue tie or cleft palate.

 2. Testing For Coexisting Problems